trillion-network/trillion-contracts/doc/token_design.md

 ### Blacklisting

 Addresses can be blacklisted.
-A blacklisted address will be unable to transfer tokens, mint, or burn tokens.
+A blacklisted address will be unable to transfer, mint, or burn tokens.

+### Rescuing Tokens

+If tokens get sent erroneously to our contract, `FiatToken` supports a `rescue` method that allows us to transfer tokens locked up in the contract to a recipient address.

 ### Meta transactions compatibility

-`FiatTokenV1` implements gasless approval of tokens (standardized as [ERC2612](https://eips.ethereum.org/EIPS/eip-2612)) via the `permit` function.
+`FiatToken` implements gasless approval of tokens (standardized as [ERC2612](https://eips.ethereum.org/EIPS/eip-2612)) via the `permit` function.

 The `permit` method can be used to change an account’s ERC20 allowance by presenting a message signed by the account.
 Users may update their ERC-20 allowances by signing a permit message and passing the signed message to a relayer who will execute the on-chain transaction, instead of submitting a transaction themselves.